Ledgex/interview-task-senior/README.md

 # Overview

 Welcome applicant!
 This repository contains a very lightweight project that we'd like you to perform a few technical tasks on.
-Once the pre-requisite software is installed, we only expect you to spend a few hours on this!
+Once the pre-requisite software is installed, we only expect you to spend 1-2 hours on this!

 Please install the required software, check out the instructions, and tasks.
 Instructions on how to submit are at the bottom.